GreptimeTeam/greptimedb-mcp-server/README.md

 * `--user` the database username, empty by default,
 * `--password` the database password, empty by default,
 * `--database` the database name, `public` by default.
+* `--timezone` the session time zone, empty by default(using server default time zone).

 # Usage